Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 🔥 HOT TIP 🔥

 If you don’t plan to visit early, on a weekday, and/or during low season, be prepared for a long wait!
-Galata Tower can get very popular, particularly just before sunset.
+Galata Tower is one of the most popular things to do in Istanbul with kids (and everyone else, for that matter)—particularly just before sunset!

 The Whirling Dervishes of Istanbul’s unique meditative art form are sure to entrance and enthrall even the tiniest tikes, making this a must-do with kids in Istanbul.